Passenger detained at LAX after opening plane’s emergency exit, deploying slide: police

-(KTLA) – A passenger was detained at Los Angeles International Airport Saturday morning after they allegedly opened the emergency exit door as their plane was preparing for takeoff.
+(KTLA) — A passenger was detained at Los Angeles International Airport Saturday morning after allegedly opening the emergency exit door as a plane was preparing for takeoff.

 The unidentified person allegedly opened the exit door as the Delta aircraft was being pushed away from the gate, which caused the emergency slide to deploy, Capt.
 Karla Rodriguez of the Los Angeles Airport Police told Nexstar’s KTLA in a statement.